emarcey/cicerone/glossary/brewing.md

 * **Force Carbonation:** a method of carbonating beer where pressurized CO2 is bubbled into a bulk tank
 * **Original Gravity:** density of wort prior to fermentation, giving an estimate of wort sugar content as well as potential alcohol content
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
+* **Trappist beer:** a beer brewed in the style of Trappist monks and within the walls of a Trappist monasteries
+	* 10 active monasteries